KyloIO/kylo-docs/installation/KyloDeploymentGuide.rst

 and NiFI are set to start after all of the services managed by Ambari have started.

-For starting and stopping the 3 Kylo services there you can run the following scripts.
+To start and stop the three Kylo services, run the following scripts:

 .. code-block:: shell